somefool/habari-extras/themes/fun-with-photos/trunk/readme.txt

 Included with the theme is a folder called PSD.
 In it you will find a photoshop document with the blog title in it so you can change it.

+== Versions ==

+= 1.0.1 =

+Added a single line of CSS to remove the outlines on the next and previous links.

 Enjoy

 Andrew